karthikswarna/CS17B026_aslp_Experiment3/README.md

    integer number.

 3. Doing without:
-    a.
-Write a program to multiply two numbersaandbusing only the shift instructions.
+    - Write a program to multiply two numbersaandbusing only the shift instructions.
 Assume that one of the number is either 2, 4, or 8.
 Write two version program where in the first one you use the register addressing mode (i.e R type instruction format) and in the second one you use immediate addressing mode (i.e I type instruction format).
-    b.
-Write a program to perform division operation onaas dividend andbas divisor using shift in- structions assuming that the dividend is either 2, 4, or 8.
+    - Write a program to perform division operation onaas dividend andbas divisor using shift in- structions assuming that the dividend is either 2, 4, or 8.
 Check (manually) for what value ofa you obtain the exact division results.